-If you're able to get that particular page ranked high in Google, you can actually make a good amount of money with a page on your blog.
+If you can get that particular page ranked high on Google, you can make a good amount of money with a page on your blog.

-It's not easy to do this, but if you're able to make it happen, it's easy money.
+It’s not easy to do this, but if you can make it happen, it’s easy money.

-The last way that beginning bloggers can make money on their blog is to be a coach.
+The last way many bloggers can make money on their successful blogs is to coach.

 Now, I will say—do not be a phony coach.

-Don't be one of those people who says, “I'm a life coach,” if you don't even have your own life together.
+Don’t be one who says, “I’m a life coach,” if you don’t even have your own life together.